 If you have any questions or difficulty accessing the training, please contact us at: firstname.lastname@example.org

-The modules have been developed by the Institute for Health and Recovery with funding provided by Massachusetts Department of Public Health, Bureau of Substance Abuse Services.
+The modules have been developed by the Institute for Health and Recovery with funding provided by Massachusetts Department of Public Health, Bureau of Substance Addiction Services.